Police have identified the man who died as Michael Kearns, 49, of Newquay. His next of kin have been informed.

 Police are expected to make a further statement this morning on developments in the investigation.

-A man was murdered in a nightclub in Newquay last night.
+A man has died after an incident in a nightclub in Newquay last night.

 Police confirmed a 49-year-old man died following an incident at Sailors nightclub on Fore Street.